 The corneal inlay sits in the first few layers of the eye known as the cornea.
 Smaller and thinner than a contact lens, this advanced technology corneal inlay is a mini-ring with an opening in the center.
 By using this pinhole effect, the inlay focuses light coming into your eye.
 This restores near vision while maintaining your distance vision.
 This is an in-office procedure and is generally performed on one eye.
 It takes about 15 minutes and most people can read better within a day.

 With the corneal inlay, you are able to see up close again.
 Read text messages, a computer screen, or the time on your watch, without reading glasses.

-Who Is a Candidate for a Corneal Inlay?
+Who Is a Good Candidate for a Reading Vision Restoration Treatment?

 NuVision offers a Reading Vision Restoration Consultation.
 We first use a series of eye scans to determine if you’re a candidate for reading vision correction, and we will discuss with you how it could improve your vision.
 One of these advanced treatment options may be ideal for anyone who wants to reduce their dependence on reading glasses, and who meet all medical criteria.

 To book your Reading Vision Restoration Consultation, request an appointment online, or call (210) 585-2020.
 We look forward to serving you!